dmizock/pdsnd_github/README.md

 The new title of the bikeshare project is bikelog_info.

 ### Description
 This project tracks bike ride sharing information.
 This information includes (but is not limited too): duration of rental, most popular start and stop locations for renting/returning, most popular time of day for rentals, most popular day, week and month of rentals, possibly renters gender and age, among other information.
+Also allows user to interact and see "raw" data for all three cities if information is available to view.

 ### Files used
 The files used were information regarding bicycle rentals in three major cities: